kelvinsekx/portfolio/src/content/articles/mern-native-setup/index.md

 ```

-Now run it using the Node.js runtime like this, at the root directory of the project:
+Run it using the Node.js runtime, at the root directory of the project:

 `$: node server.js`